****************** NOTICE ************

 2. Town life and residents - Examples would be street scenes, clubs and organizations, festivals and special events.

 3. Military - While we have a good start on our collection of veterans, we have almost nothing of the women, wives and sweethearts that served at home or abroad.
-Pictures of men in uniform with their significant other would be great addition's to the collection.
+Pictures of men in uniform with their significant other for our "Soldiers and Sweethearts" collection would be greatly appreciated.
 Also needed are photo's of the WWI and Korean era.

 Artifacts and photo's can be given to the museum permanently or on loan.
-All photo's will be promptly scanned and returned to the owners.
+Photographs can be scanned at any place of convenience to you without ever having to leave your possession.

 If you have anything you would be willing to share, please feel free to contact us at any time.